anu1/omdb_api/README.md

 # OMDB Parser Package

-This repo contains the source code files required to access the Online Movie Database website http://www.omdbapi.com through API call and returns the movie rating if the movie name is found in the database.
+This repo contains the source code files required to access the Online Movie Databas website http://www.omdbapi.com through API calls and return the movie *rating* if the movie name is found in the database.

 Pre-Requisites:

 CentOS 6.x
 python 3.x